B-Aldridge/Deep-Learning_Challenge/README.md

 # Overview of the Analysis:

 In this deep learning challenge, the primary objective is to develop a powerful predictive model using a deep neural network to determine the success of funding requests made by charitable organizations.
 The analysis aims to use data from the 'charity_data.csv' file to train the model and make predictions.
+Starter code was used from the Bootcamp.

 # Files in Repository